Learn eight easy, do-it-yourself solutions to help fight fatigue and improve your sleep.

 - Banish electronics.
 TVs, laptops, tablets, phones and even bright alarm clocks can all impair your rest and reduce your overall sleep.

 - Keep it comfortable.
-Ensure your mattress is supportive and in good condition (not older than 8-10 years), use breathable soft bedding, and wash bedding at least every 2 weeks.
+Invest in the most comfortable mattress for your sleep needs, use breathable soft bedding, and wash bedding at least every 2 weeks.

 Allow yourself enough time for adequate rest.